 A RESTful API is a structural style for an application program interface (API) that utilizes HTTP requests to access and utilize data.
 In short, this permits a full stack software developer to access the stage or application of another party.
-A RESTful API has explicit highlights that makes it extraordinary.
-With regards to the client server architecture, the client and server are both totally independent of each other.
+A RESTful API has explicit highlights that make it extraordinary.
+With regards to the client-server architecture, the client and server are both totally independent of each other.
 The front end component is the client and the back end of the service is the server.

 REST (Representational State Transfer) is by far the most regularly utilized style for designing APIs, particularly in the mobile world.
 There are additionally specific subsets of REST, as OData, that further characterize how data ought to be sent between your apps and the server.

 They are commonly referred to as RESTful web services since they implement REST principles as well HTTP protocols.
-Examples include; cloud resources, web apps, mobile apps, legal apps, applications server, cloud based services, data and partner applications.
+Examples include; cloud resources, web apps, mobile apps, legal apps, applications server, cloud based services, data, and partner applications.

 HOW DOES A RESTful API WORK?

 REST API breaks a transaction down to create an arrangement of little components.
 Each component tends to a particular basic part of the transaction.
 This modularity makes it a flexible development approach but it can be challenging for developers-like a full stack software developer, to design a REST API from scratch.